obsidian0215/lzo-2.10/lzo_gpu/README.md

 - If you see low upload times but high kernel times, try changing the kernel variant (-L flag) — smaller block sizes (1k/1l) often improve throughput.
 - If disk read time dominates and you're on NVMe, increase LZO_MT_IO_THREADS (8–16) to reduce read bottleneck.
 Avoid excessive threads (>32) as it causes high context switching.
-- If you observe poor correctness or failed uploads on some drivers, try forcing `LZO_FORCE_MAP=1` to exercise the zero-copy mapping path instead of standard-copy.

 ### Common diagnostics